 Whether it is for summer BBQs and picnics or holiday celebrations, side salads are always a must on my table!
-Quick and easy ideas such as my kale apple slaw, tropical mango slaw, air fryer romaine lettuce and quinoa arugula salad are such favourites in my home, so I hope they come to be enjoyed by yours too!
+Quick and easy ideas such as my kale apple slaw, tropical mango slaw, air fryer romaine lettuce and quinoa arugula salad are such favorites in my home, so I hope they come to be enjoyed by yours too!

 Love kale salads?
 Check out my kale wild rice salad for another lunch idea!

 This tahini kale salad has the best creamy tahini dressing, with a hint of spice from the garlic and a touch of sweetness from the maple syrup.
-It's easy to make, super healthy and tastes great too!
+It's easy to make, super nutritious and tastes great too!

 Not a fan of spinach or kale in your salads?
 Check out my 10 best spinach substitutes and 10 best kale substitutes posts for more ideas for leafy greens for salads!